explorable-viz/fluid-examples/README.md

 ## Research paper

 Later in the year we would also like to use the mini-articles as case studies in a research paper or position paper about transparent data visualisations.
-We could go for something like IEEE Viz (maybe with Benjamin Bach as a coauthor) or Nature Computational Science.
+We could go for something like IEEE Viz (maybe with Benjamin Bach as a coauthor), Nature Computational Science or [Royal Society Open Science](https://royalsocietypublishing.org/doi/10.1098/rsos.240275).